SergioMorchon/fitbit-sdk-types/README.md

 ## Contributing

-Make a PR submitting _at least_ the desired test examples to work under the `.test` path, ideally with some link to any of the Fitbit official sources to get more info.
+### ❗ Open an issue

+If you have a question, suggestion or bug report, don't be shy and open an issue 🎈.

+### 💪 Make a PR with:

+1. The use cases you think that must be covered, under a meaningful section inside **tests/**.
+1. The type definition in the appropiate **src/** file.
+1. If possible, a link to the official documentation or community forum thread.